Overview

 Results

 - Representation of former CEO in first ever criminal “no-poach” market allocation case.
 Served as trial counsel and following an eight-day jury trial, the client was acquitted on all counts.
 US v.
-DaVita & Thiry, No. 21-cr-229 (District of Colorado)
+DaVita & Thiry, 21-cr-229 (District of Colorado)

 Recognitions